Lizhecheng02/RAG-ChatBot/README.md

 )
 ```

-- You can get an url, but you don't need to click on it, stop this cell.
+- You can get three urls, but you **don't need to** click any of them, stop this cell.

 <img src="Images/npx url.png" alt="npx url" style="zoom:80%;" />

-- Run the next cell, get the tunnel password.
+- Run the next cell, get the ``tunnel password``.

 <img src="Images/get curl password.png" alt="get curl password" style="zoom:80%;" />

-- Run the above cell again, you can see three urls, click the last url.
+- Run the above cell again, you can see three urls.
+Click the **last url** and you will see the web page below.

 <img src="Images/password UI.png" alt="password UI" style="zoom:80%;" />

-- Enter the tunnel password, which you got in the previous step.
-Then you can see the Streamlit WebUI.
+- Enter the ``tunnel password``, which you got in the previous step.
+Then you can see the ``Streamlit WebUI``.

 <img src="Images/streamlit ui.png" alt="streamlit ui" style="zoom:80%;" />